dlazesz/cedar/README.md

 Setup
 ======

-1. $ ./configure
+1. $ mkdir build && cd build
-2. $ sudo make install
+2. $ cmake .. && make && sudo make install

 For using as a library the only needed files are: